emipa606/JurassicRimworld/README.md

 - Unique sounds and music!
 - Much, much more!

-Please note this isn&apos;t just &apos;another animal&apos; mod, it makes the game a bit harder, especially at the start!
+Please note this isn't just 'another animal' mod, it makes the game a bit harder, especially at the start!
 Dinosaurs do spawn in the wild, but you have the option to reconstruct them, as reconstructed dinosaurs are easier to tame and train, with the exception of the Indominus species.
 Please keep that in mind when downloading.

 An extremely big thank you to: Mehni, Lanilor, Shotty, Flake, JayFoxley, Jules, SoggyNoodle, my wonderful Twerp, and everyone else who helped contribute to the mod and kept me going.
 Thank you so, so much.